mmdrozd/Methods/Assignments/14_Final-Class-Project/Final-Class-Project.md

 # The Final Project

-The final project should be a REMARK, with a directory structure patterend on that of the BufferStockTheory REMARK.
+The final project should be a REMARK, with a directory structure patterend on that of the [BufferStockTheory REMARK](https://github.com/llorracc/BufferStockTheory) repo.

-You will "turn it in" by making a pull request to the econ-ark/REMARK repository, from a "fork" of econ-ark/REMARK that you make as the first step of your project.
+You will "turn it in" by making a pull request to the econ-ark/REMARK repository, from a "fork" of econ-ark/REMARK that you should make as the first step of your project.
 (Your PR should be from the "master branch" of your fork.)

 ## The project should satisfy the following requirements: